lawrencekim5/Resources/Certifications/Security+/Security+_Notes.md

       Internal network.
 Used to share and communicated with each other internally.

 - Wireless

+      Provide a bridge to a wireless network, granting user access to all network resources as if they were on a wired PC.

 - Guest

+      Wireless network used to provide guests limited network access.
+Rarely gives network access and gives a way for guest to access web sites or check emails.

 - Honeynets

+      Group of honeypots in a separate network or zone.
+Often created with mutiple virtual servers on a single physical server.

 - NAT

       Network Address Translation.
 Protocol that translates public IP addresses to private and private back to public.